-- a) An employer's certificate of completion/reference will need to be submitted to the Essex Abroad Office, demonstrating that satisfactory teaching hours have been undertaken. - b) Evidence of successfully completed language modules (including distance learning) must be provided see LL4 above. - c) A portfolio of work demonstrating that level C1 has been reached in the major language by the end of the study abroad period must be submitted.
+- An employer's certificate of completion/reference will need to be submitted to the Essex Abroad Office, demonstrating that satisfactory teaching hours have been undertaken. - 2.
+Evidence of successfully completed language modules (including distance learning) must be provided see LL4 above. - 3.
+A portfolio of work demonstrating that Level C1 has been reached in the major language by the end of the study abroad period must be submitted.
 Portfolio briefs will be available from the relevant module supervisors and will include an assistantship diary.
 This portfolio must achieve a minimum mark of 40, with the submission deadline being 31 August.
-No reassessment opportunities will be offered.4
+No reassessment opportunities will be offered.4 The marks obtained will be used to create a pass/fail mark.